 - ditchback: reference to the area alongside the streams that are plentiful in wetlands;

-- Avalon: legendary island of Arthurian legend; ‘Tall dames go walking in grass-green Avalon’ in William Butler Yeats’ Statesman’s Holiday;
+- Avalon: reference to the legendary island of Arthurian legend; ‘Tall dames go walking in grass-green Avalon’ from William Butler Yeats’ Statesman’s Holiday;

 - storytime: periods of calm in classroom or at bedtime; also carries the sense of fictional story